 Do not change settings Enable this check box if you don't want to modify the settings in this screen.
-Preamble (2.4GHz) Normally, this should be left at "Auto".
-The option "Short", "Long" preamble and header is intended for special application and equipment.
+Preamble Normally, this should be left at "Auto".
+(2.4GHz) The option "Short", "Long" preamble and header is intended for special application and equipment.
 Transmit Rate Use this to manually set the speed, if desired.
 The default is "Auto".

-Fragment Thre- shold The default value is 2346.
+Fragment Thresh- old The default value is 2346.
 In some cases, you may be able to improve performance by adjusting this value.
-RTS/CTS Thre- shold The default value is 2346.
+RTS/CTS Threshold The default value is 2346.
 In some cases, you may be able to improve performance by adjusting this value.
-802.11n Enable 802.11n Network 802.11n wireless network connectivity Channel Width The width of the Channel, either 20Mhz or 40Mhz.
-The default value is set as "Auto."
-Guard Interval This is used to ensure that transmissions do not interfere with each other.
-This value is set as "Auto" Extension Chan- nel Auto selects the wireless channel.
+802.11n Enable 802.11n Network 802.11n wireless network connectivity Channel Width The value is set as "Auto"

+Guard Interval This value is set as "Auto" Extension Chan- nel Auto selects the wireless channel.
 The value is set to "Auto" It will auto select the most suitable channel.
 Antenna Selection The default value is set to "Auto".